bjerrep/antilog/README.md

 ![](misc/regexdialog.png)

+These are the input sources implemented so far:

+- **Dir**.
+Run individual tails on all specified files recursively below a specified root.
+E.g. on all files below /var/log in one go.
+- **File**.
+Run a tail on a specified file.
+The last part of the file can be loaded as well if desired.
+- **UDP**.
+Treats each received datagram as a log message.

+These are the available processors:

+- **Pass**.
+Just show the log data as-is.
+- **Regex**, Parse log messages as regex groups.
+These groups will then be labelled e.g. date, time, severity etc.

+#### Log viewer

 The final screenshot is the actual logview.
 The formatting implementation is not quite there yet.
 Whenever a formatting rule has hit on a line no further formatting rules are applied to the specific line.
 That needs to get fixed as a alot of other things do.

 ![](misc/logview.png)

 The pulldown in lower left corner sets the threshold for the severities to display and any text in the textfield to the right will act as an grep filter.
-Missing is a way to select which module ids to show and their individual severity threshold.
-Same goes for the sources if there are more than one.
+The "Use filters" will harvest source names and module names on the fly if checked.
+If checked this will in turn enable a dialog where it is possible to enable or disable individual source/module combinations and to give them individual severity thresholds.
 The antilog configuration file is saved in json format in ~/.config/antilog.

 ### antiudp